GrechTech/DiscordRandomGameBot/README.md

 Trigger a command by typing the name of one of the consoles (CSV files)

+Click the games title hyperlink to go to the wikipedia page (If one exists)

 Get more information for the most recent game by replying to the message with a response containing the word "detail"/"details"